raas-dev/configent/README.md

 sourced only in terminals where STDIN (effectively keyboard) is present.

 💡: Use alias `d` as a generic shortcut for starting a `docker` container, when the current working directory has `Dockerfile` present.
-After started, the alias outputs the host-container mapped ports.
+After container has been started, the host-container mapped ports are output.

 ### macOS